raspberrypilearning/flappy-astronaut/learn.md

-By coding a Pong game with your Raspberry Pi and Sense HAT, you will learn:
+By coding a Flappy Astronaut game with your Raspberry Pi and Sense HAT, you will learn:

 - How to illuminate Sense HAT pixels
 - How to capture data from the accelerometer